MyraReeves/Quest/README.md

 2. **Contains form fields, validates those fields**
     * When the user starts the game, they are asked to fill out a character creation form.
+    * Name and Race are required fields via HTML constraint validation.

 3. **Classes / Objects**
     * The information selected by the user within the character creation form is inputed into a character creation class to create their character object.